stonecharioteer/blog/_posts/2021-04-30-how-to-write-documentation-the-readme-file.md

 ---
-title: How to Write Documentation - The README.md File
-layout: post
+blogpost: true
+category: Opinion
-categories: [documentation, writing, meta, side-projects]
+tags: [documentation, writing, meta, side-projects]
-description: "A guide on how to write a README.md file for a Git repository."
 ---
+# How to Write Documentation - The README.md File

 In the introduction post to this series, I discussed how to write a `README.md` file in a `git` repository.
 I'm digging deeper into this here.